-But these are only suggestions of confrontation, potentials, dreams of revolution.
+These, however, are only suggestions of confrontation, potentials, dreams of revolution.
 They are part of the argument of possibility; they are also the unwritten novel of romantic fantasy.
 Lane, indeed, had earlier written just such a novel, White or Yellow?
 A story of the Race-war of A.D.
-1908 (1888) in which white working class unionists lead an armed uprising against the alliance of the Queensland establishment and Asian capital.

-But these romantic, revolutionary elements are deliberately not developed in The Workingman's Paradise; the debate between romance and realism, the argument between revolutionary activism and the slow work of consciousness-change require this context of revolutionary possibility.
-But plot, whether of conspiracy or fictional device, is rejected in favour of the slow, unromantic work of consciousness-change.
-When Ned first arrives in Sydney he 'had made enquiries of the waitress, as he ate his breakfast, concerning the spot which the waitress would prefer were a young man going to take her out for the day'.
-(I.2;13) When Nellie later cross-questions another waitress about working conditions and encourages her to organise a union, the triviality and inherent sexism of Ned's inquiries are implicitly exposed.
-And then in the second part of the novel we see Ned talking to the youth in the dosshouse and recruiting him to union activity (II.6;180).
-The sequence has shown Ned's political development, and it is around this sort of political development that the povel is organised.
+1908 (1888), in which white working class unionists lead an armed uprising against the alliance of the Queensland establishment and Asian capital.
+But these romantic, revolutionary elements are deliberately not developed in The Workingman's Paradise.
+The debate between romance and realism, the argument between revolutionary activism and the slow work of consciousness change, require the context of revolutionary possibility.
+But plot, whether of conspiracy or fictional device, is rejected in favour of the slow, unromantic work of consciousness change.
+When Ned first arrives in Sydney he 'had made enquiries of the waitress, as he ate his breakfast, concerning the spot which the waitress would prefer were a young man going to take her out for the day.'
+(13) When Nellie later cross-questions another waitress about working conditions and encourages her to organize a union, the triviality and implicit sexism of Ned's inquiries are implicitly exposed.
+And then in the second part of the novel we see Ned talking to the youth in the doss house and recruiting him to union activity.
+(189) The sequence has shown Ned's political development, and it is around this sort of political development that the novel is organized.

-Writing on 'Aesthetic Problems of the Development of the Proletarian-Revolutionary Novel in Nineteenth-Century Britain', Jack Mitchell points to 'the almost universal appearance of the, in reality, highly untypical "love-triangle" involving a worker, a man from the ruling class and a woman (from either class) in our pre-Tressell proletarian novel . . .'
-Lane, significantly, rejected this plot structure, though he still retains the love-relationship as central.
+Writing on 'Aesthetic Problems of the Development of the Proletarian-Revolutionary Novel in Nineteenth-Century Britain', Jack Mitchell pointed to the 'highly untypical "love-triangle" involving a worker, a man from the ruling class and a woman (from either class).'28 Lane, significantly, rejects this 'almost universal' plot structure, though he still retains the love-relationship as central.